RenatoFFilho/genetic-algorithm/README.md

-# Objective Functions and Genetic Algorithm Playground
+# Genetic Algorithm Playground

-Welcome to the "Objective Functions and Genetic Algorithm Playground" repository!
+Welcome to the "Genetic Algorithm Playground" repository!
 This repository serves as a platform for studying, implementing, and experimenting with various objective functions commonly used in optimization problems, as well as exploring the application of Genetic Algorithms (GAs) in solving these challenges.

 ## About